-An impressive statue depicting Hercules from the Roman times was discovered at the ancient site of Philippi in northern Greece.
+An impressive statue depicting Hercules from the Roman times was recently discovered at the ancient site of Philippi in northern Greece.

 Alongside the statue, a richly decorated structure, potentially a fountain, was also found.